+Make the provisional assumption that each incumbent has a capacity of 2 units.
 We are constructing a subgame perfect equilibrium and, thus, we work backwards from period 2.
 After finding the period 2 subgame outcomes, we derive buyer demand and find the equilibrium pricing strategies for period 1.
 Next, we identify possible buyer actions to modify the competition and limit seller rents.
-Finally, we examine equilibrium capacity choices by sellers.
+Finally, we relax the provisional assumption that capacity is 2 each and examine equilibrium capacity choices by sellers.